Patricia Fahy

+Patricia Fahy (b.
+1955) is an American politician from the state of New York.
+A Democrat, Fahy has represented District 46 in the New York State Senate since 2025.
+The district includes all of Montgomery County, as well as portions of Albany County and Schenectady County.
+Fahy previously represented the 109th District in the New York State Assembly for 12 years.
+Before serving in the New York State Legislature, Fahy was president of the Albany City Board of Education.

 Electoral history

 2012 elections

-On September 13, 2012, there was a primary election in the Democratic Party to replace the retiring incumbent Jack McEneny, who had been an assemblyman for 20 years.
+On September 13, 2012, there was a Democratic primary in Assembly District 109 to replace the retiring incumbent Jack McEneny, who had been an assemblyman for 20 years.
 Fahy received 5,335 votes (36.34%) in a crowded field that included Frank J. Commisso, Jr., Christopher T. Higgins, William J. McCarthy, Jr., Jim Coyne and Margarita Perez, as well as write-in candidates.
 Ted J. Danz, Jr., however, beat Fahy in the Independence Party primary held the same date, 51 to 46%, with some write-ins.
-Her opponents were all politically well-connected: Commisso, Jr. was a sitting member of the Albany Common Council; Higgins was a sitting member of the Albany County Legislature; McCarthy was an attorney and scion of a well-known family of the area; Perez was a notable local political activist; businessman Danz had been active in local Republican politics for decades.
+Fahy had previously served as president of the City School District of Albany Board of Education.

 In the November 2012 general election, Fahy won with 37,967 votes, or almost 63%, on the Democratic and Working Family party lines, against Danz, who received about 32.5% on the Republican and Independence lines, and the perennial candidate and Tea Party activist Joseph P. Sullivan on the Conservative line, who got about 3.5% of the vote.

 2024 election

-Fahy succeeded retiring incumbent state senator Neil Breslin of New York's 46th State Senate District after defeating Republican Ted Danz in the 2024 election, 56% to 44%.
+After serving in the Assembly for 12 years, Fahy succeeded retiring incumbent state senator Neil Breslin of New York's 46th State Senate District.
+She defeated Republican Ted Danz in the 2024 election, 56% to 44%.

+Senate District 46 includes all of Montgomery County, as well as portions of Albany County and Schenectady County.